Sell On Your Terms I No Fees I Any Condition

 Common Scenarios for Deed Removal

-• Divorce: Often, one spouse retains the property, requiring the other’s name to be removed.
-For example, in one of my transactions, we used a quitclaim deed to ensure a smooth transfer following a divorce settlement.
+• Divorce Settlements: Often, one spouse retains the property, requiring the other’s name to be removed to satisfy the decree.

 About the Author